Aerbil/gnome-audio-volume-changer/README.md

 # gnome-audio-volume-changer
-Script to change audio volume and display icon with volume percentage info.
+Script to change audio volume and display icon with volume percentage info on GNOME.

 Original program, info and instructions: https://github.com/garrett92895/gnome-volume-step-osd